 Mr. Leibel is subject to our corporate severance program (the "Severance Program"), which provides for specified payments and benefits to eligible employees whose positions are eliminated or whose employment is terminated other than for performance-related issues, misconduct or other for-cause reasons.
-If Mr. Leibel is terminated in accordance with a reduction in the number of employees due to a reduction in force or downsizing, change in strategy or job elimination (as determined by Xometry) then he will be eligible to receive the following severance benefits: (1) equivalent to 1.5 week's pay for each year of continuous service to Xometry, not to exceed the lesser of (i) 16 weeks' base pay, or (ii) the limit under Section 401(a)(17) of the Internal Revenue Code for the year in which termination occurs.
-The minimum severance pay for Mr. Leibel is 6 weeks' base pay and (2) if COBRA is elected, for tenure of zero to three years, COBRA premiums for two months; tenure of four to seven years, COBRA premiums for three months; and tenure of eight or more years, COBRA premiums for four months.
+If Mr. Leibel is terminated in accordance with a reduction in the number of employees due to a reduction in force or downsizing, change in strategy or job elimination (as determined by Xometry) then he will be eligible to receive the following severance benefits: (1) equivalent to 1.5 week's pay for each year of continuous service to Xometry, not to exceed the lesser of (i) 16 weeks' base pay, or (ii) the limit under Section 401(a) (17) of the Internal Revenue Code for the year in which termination occurs.
+The minimum severance pay for Mr. Leibel is 6 weeks' base pay and (2) if COBRA is elected, for tenure of zero to three years, COBRA premiums for two months; tenure of four to seven years, COBRA premiums for four months.
 As a condition to receiving the severance benefits set forth above, Mr. Leibel must sign and comply with a separation agreement in a form presented by us, containing among other terms a general release of claims.